-As with the D1 the wings are foldable to save the money for the hangar and the monowheel landing gear with steering main wheel is also adopted.
+As with the D1 the wings are foldable to save the money for the hangar.
+Unfolding and fixing the wings and taking the aircraft from the trailer only takes 15 minutes.

 The D2 has one stick in the centre that can be operated by the 2 pilots, as a consequence 2 gas levers are installed.
 The brake lever, operating the hydraulic disc brake of the main wheel, is mounted on the stick, the oil reservoir is integrated in the handle.

 In the D2 prototype all the instruments are on the left side of the instrument panel: EFIS, ASI, altimeter, slip indicator and autopilot, on the far left are the engine instruments, voltmeter, propeller lever, and radio and transponder, keeping the centre console free for the iPad for navigation.
 On the right side is a glove compartment.
 Of course this can be adapted to ones personal preferences.

 In the tunnel is the fuel selector with fuel pressure indicator, in this way no fuel lines are inside the cockpit.

 The monowheel landing gear with steerable main wheel and fixed tailwheel ensures easy take offs and landings, no risk of ground loops and aileron control is there before take off.

 The tailwheel with suspension is in the belly fin.
 This belly fin is attached to the wheel fork and goes up and down with the wheel suspension, so the wheel protrudes only the minimum.
 The belly fin is easily removable e.g. for changing the tire or checking the suspension.